What are YOU doing about your eczema?

 5. Read up as much as you can to understand it.
 Go to your library, get books out about it.
 Read my book, which covers everything I have learnt about over the past ten years.

-7. Recognise when you are stressed and try to break the cycle, go for a massage, or a run or a drink with an old friend, whatever you need to do to stop the stress…
+7. Recognise when you are stressed and try to break the cycle, go for a massage, or a run or a drink with an old friend, read a really great book, learn mindfulness, whatever you need to do to stop the stress…

 8. Drink lots of water, room temp is best.
 Chamomile tea is very good.
 There are also some herbal teas that are good for clearing skin, with nettle or other liver clearing herbs.

-9. Think about taking good quality supplements, high strength fish oil (or flaxseed if you are vegetarian).
+9. Think about taking good quality supplements, a pro-biotic and high strength fish oil (or flaxseed if you are vegetarian).
 Go to your health food shop and ask them what they recommend, or speak to a nutritionist/naturopath.
 Try bellawellbeing.co.uk

 10. Keep dust to a minimum, house dust mite poo makes most people’s eczema worse.
 Damp dust otherwise you are just moving the dust around, rather than getting rid of it.
 Vacuum a lot or have wooden floors.